efrecon/mqtt2any/README.md

 This program implements a generic [MQTT](http://mqtt.org/) subscription handler.
-It accepts a number of routes that will pass data acquired from topics corresponding to specific subscriptionsto sandboxed [Tcl](https://www.tcl.tk/) [interpreters](https://www.tcl.tk/man/tcl8.6/TclCmd/safe.htm) for treatment.
+It accepts a number of routes that will pass data acquired from topics corresponding to specific subscriptions to sandboxed [Tcl](https://www.tcl.tk/) [interpreters](https://www.tcl.tk/man/tcl8.6/TclCmd/safe.htm) for treatment.
 The sandboxing is able to restrict which part of the disk hierarchy is accessible to the interpreters, and which hosts these interpreters are allowed to communicate with.
+In addition, a MQTT forwarding implementation based on the same core facilitates the active replication of topics hierarchies between MQTT servers.
 This manual describes command-line options and the interaction between the topic subscriptions and procedures.

 ## Command-Line Options